nishadobe/spppartnerenablement/M0/README.md

 ![MAMP Setup](./images/mamp_localhost.png)

 MAMP has a default website installed on a specific location on your computer.
-We need to replace the default website with our 'La Boutique' demo website.
+We need to replace the default website with our 'Luma Telco' demo website.

 **Mac:** On your MacBook, go to Applications and locate the MAMP folder in the Applications list.